+2 Under the Alteration of Statutory Designations (DPI) Order 2009 a reference in a law to the Department of Planning and Infrastructure is to be read and construed as a reference to the Department of Transport.

-Under the Courts Legislation Amendment and Repeal Act 2004 s.
+3 Under the Courts Legislation Amendment and Repeal Act 2004 s.
 54(2) a reference in a written law to a clerk of petty sessions is, unless the contrary intention appears, to be construed as if it had been amended to be a reference to a registrar of the Magistrates Court.

 If immediately before commencement of the Courts Legislation Amendment and Repeal Act 2004 Pt.
 2 Div.
 2, a person held office under the Local Courts Act 1904 s.
 13 as a clerk, then on commencement the person is taken under the Courts Legislation Amendment and Repeal Act 2004 s.
 6(1) to have been appointed as a registrar of the Magistrates Court.